 Pace points to the research and development of more powerful, less expensive batteries—plus the electric co-op build-out of charging stations across the state—as the antidote to range fear.
 And, he adds, a lot of EV owners come to realize they only make one or two long road trips a year.
 For those occasions, they rent a car or drive another vehicle.

 Of the five top-selling EVs of 2017, three offer a range of more than 200 miles.
 Typically, long-range EVs were too pricey for regular folks, but the maturing technology is driving prices down.
 Today, car shoppers will find several EVs available under $35,000.
 With a federal tax break of $7,500, coupled with some of the lowest electricity rates in the nation, it’s no wonder Oklahoma finds itself among the top 10 fastest growing markets for EVs.

-When the Chevy Bolt rolled out with a sticker price of $36,620 and a record-setting range of 238 miles, Dion Lies knew it was time to buy.
-Excited and nervous, Lies says he understands why some buyers would be resistant to the EV idea.
+When the Chevy Bolt rolled out with a sticker price of $36,620 and a record-setting range of 238 miles, Lies knew it was time to buy.
+Excited and nervous, he says he understands why some buyers would be resistant to the EV idea.

 “I found myself wondering would it work?
 What if the car doesn’t charge?
 It was hard for me to make the mindset change and I’m an engineer who’s supposed to accept technology and change,” Lies admits.

 All EVs come with standard charging equipment that works in any 120-volt outlet and provides five to eight miles of range per hour of charge time.
 Like most EV owners, Lies upgraded to Level II equipment that uses a 220-volt outlet and charges at 21 miles per hour.
 He hired an electrician to install the outlet in his garage and plugs in every other night for three or four hours.

 In the beginning, he kept a close eye on his onboard battery gauge so he knew exactly how many miles he could go before running out.
 That impulse relaxed as he became more familiar with his car.